Turkey Arrests ‘Innocent’ British Ex-Soldier, Continues Detention Of ‘Istanbul 10’

 “We are firmly convinced that this arrest is absolutely unjustified.
 The German government will do all it can, on all levels, to secure his release, the German Chancellor said in a press briefing.

-The foreign minister of Sweden, as well as leaders from the UK, the EU, and the European Commission, issued statements that condemned the arrests and urged the Turkish government to return to the “rule of law”.
+The foreign minister of Sweden, as well as leaders from the UK, the EU, and the European Commission, issued statements that condemned the arrests and urged the Turkish government to return to the “rule of law.”

 One of the arrested human rights workers is Özlem Dalkıran, one of Turkey’s most prominent human rights activists and active member of international citizens groups avaaz.org and Citizens Assembly. Özlem has long been a campaigner for minority rights, especially for Armenian and Kurdish people, and a vehement supporter of Turkey’s peace process with Kurdish groups, and a close friend of Turkish-Armenian journalist Hrant Dink, a leading voice for Turkish-Armenian reconciliation who was assassinated in 2007.
 Avaaz.org is holding a petition to help Ozlem be freed from prison by calling on the European Commission’s High Representative for Foreign Affairs, Federica Mogherini, to put pressure on the Turkish government to free her and the other detainees.
 As of writing, the petition has had close to a million signatures from people all over the world.